 in a Section 97.113(a)(3)(i) emergency preparedness or disaster readiness testing or drilling and operational testing immediately prior thereto.

-become a professional.
+an amateur and become a professional.

-is a professional?
+What is a professional?

 In our context, it is someone who accepts compensation for doing that for which an un-paid amateur does.
 For example: professional/amateur

 service community ("hams") is comprised of two basic constituencies:

-of the Communications Act, international Radio Regulation (RR) No. 1.56 and Section 2.1(c) the United States Code of Federal Regulations Title 47, and Section 97.3(a)(4).
+intercommunication, and technical investigations in accord with SEC.
+3. [47 USC 153](2) of the Communications Act, international Radio Regulation (RR) No. 1.56 and Section 2.1(c) the United States Code of Federal Regulations Title 47, and Section 97.3(a)(4).

 our radio spectrum allocations to further those interests.

-I will be away during an upcoming DX-pedition.
+Q. I will be away during an upcoming DX-pedition.
 Could I pay a professional to work the new one for me?